 Things to do in Melbourne for a week

-- Catch a cricket game at Melbourne Cricket Ground while you’re here and while you’re at it, you can also visit the National Sports Museum – there’s a tour that you can join
+- Melbourne Cricket Ground – a tour that you can join

-- See the 12 Apostles without driving yourself – book a 13-hour tour
+- Great Ocean and 12 Apostles – book a day tour from Melbourne

 Accommodations in Melbourne